 Coastline: The EMODnet-Geology Project has used a coastline adopted by the European Environment Agency (EEA) at 1:100 000 scale (last uploaded on 4th July 2013), which was expected to be the standard coastline adopted by all of the EMODnet projects.
 Within the project, the EEA coastline was later modified with more detailed coastal information from Russia, Malta and the Canary Islands (Spain).
-The modified coastline was also delivered to the other workpackage leaders in February 2015 and made available for all partners on the GTK's ftp-site (see comment on coastline in Section 3.3).
+The modified coastline was also delivered to the other workpackage leaders in February 2015 and made available for all partners on the GTK's ftp-site.